7 Types of Shrinkage in Retail: How to Identify and Prevent Them

 Types of Retail Shrinkage

-There are a ton of ways retailers can experience inventory loss (inventory shrinkage).
-Here are 5 of the more common ways.
+There are a ton of ways retailers can experience inventory loss.
+Here are 7 of the most common, what to look for, and how to respond to each one.

 Shoplifting is a type of external theft, meaning it’s perpetrated by outside sources (i.e. customers or organized retail crime groups).
 The National Retail Federation estimates that shoplifting accounts for the most theft at 36%.

-Employee theft is the opposite of external theft because it is perpetrated by internal sources, your employees.
+Employee theft, also referred to as internal theft or internal shrink across the loss prevention industry, is inventory loss caused by the people inside your organization.
 It is a close second in contributing to retail shrink at 29%.
+According to the Appriss Retail 2026 Total Retail Loss Benchmark Report, employee theft costs U.S. retailers $26 billion annually.
 It also comes in a variety of forms that you can learn about here.

 Without proper access control, it can be difficult to spot signs of internal theft.
-It pays to do your due diligence up front via the hiring process, and to be vigilant of employees who just don’t seem to enjoy their work or coming in every day.
+It pays to do your due diligence up front via the hiring process, and to be vigilant of employees showing signs of disengagement.
+Disengaged employees have less investment in store outcomes and may rationalize theft more easily, particularly in high-turnover environments where attachment to the job is low.

 Loss prevention strategies for employee theft